-This trans-border alliance came together in 2004 to build on the shared historical and cultural bonds among the Lundayeh/Lun Bawang, Kelabit, and Sa'ban indigenous peoples living in the Highlands of the Heart of Borneo.
-FORMADAT aims to integrate conservation and development, and ensure that the development of the Highlands respects the environmental and social characteristics of the area and its communities.
-Preserving the rich natural and cultural diversity of the Highlands is important for lasting wellbeing of the people and the environment.
+FORMADAT as a trans-border alliance, Indonesia – Malaysia, came together in 2004 to build on the shared historical and cultural bonds among the Lundayeh/Lun Bawang, Kelabit, and Sa'ban indigenous peoples living in the Highlands of the Heart of Borneo (HoB).
+The Alliance aims to integrate conservation and development, and ensure that the development of the highlands respects the environmental and social characteristics of the area and its communities.

 The traditional landscape of the highlands HoB is a patchwork of agricultural fields, ancient forests, rivers and streams, and cultural sites.
 The area is a traditionally farmed catchment area on the island of Borneo.
 Farmers have developed a traditional wet rice farming system which is unique in the interior of Borneo where most farmers use rotational agriculture.
 The group has prioritized farming native rice varieties like adan rice and preserving local fruit trees.
 Beyond farming, FORMADAT is managing a tele-center operated with solar energy opened in 2011.
 Together with E-Bario and E-Ba’ Kelalan in Malaysia, this initiative supports education and information exchange and supports the local ecotourism.

 “What the leaders of FORMADAT started to envisage and discuss back in September 2003 showed a powerful long-term vision of sustainability and security for their homeland and communities” says Cristina Eghenter of WWF Indonesia.
 “The Equator Prize 2015 is a well deserved recognition of FORMADAT for trying to outline a local model of sustainable and fair development that builds on strong cultural heritage,” continues Cristina.